-Random note #1: You have no idea how annoying it is for me to write "mom" instead of "mum".
+Random note #1: I find it irrationally annoying to write "mom" instead of "mum".
 I like my U's, okay?

-Random note #3: A lot of people have asked me how long it takes to write these chapters.
-It's probably about twelve hours total, spread out over a week or two.
+Random note #2: Lots of people have asked me how long it takes to write these.
+It's probably about twelve hours total, spread across a week.

-Random note #4: Had a cool idea for the semi-mythical 'sequel story' that would make it pretty interesting (and much more sci-fi).
-We'll see...
+Random note #3: Had a cool idea for the semi-mythical sequel that would make it pretty interesting (and much more sci-fi).
+We'll see…

 Enjoy the chapter!
 There's some pretty sad stuff in this one, so I hope I've done it justice.
 And please leave a review if you have time – it really does help.
 Thanks!

-Joe waited awkwardly on the corner of South and 29th, resplendent in his new air force costume.
+Joe waited uncomfortably on the corner of Kidson Road, resplendent in his new air force costume.
 Martin stood opposite, wearing his detective's jacket and a particularly sloppy tie.
-Behind them, actual air force men were walking back and forth – perhaps a dozen of them, buzzing around the house on the corner, ferrying boxes in and out the front door.
+Behind them, actual air force men were walking back and forth – perhaps a dozen, buzzing around the house on the corner, ferrying boxes through the front door.

 A couple of the neighbours had come out to watch.
-The boxes were all the same type, the sort of flimsy cardboard thing you'd use to store old papers; company records maybe, or receipts.
-A waist-high wall of them was stacked up on the sidewalk next to a couple of parked jeeps and trucks, and every thirty seconds another man would come out and add to the pile.
+The boxes were all that flimsy cardboard type you'd use to store old papers – company records maybe, or tax receipts.
+A waist-high wall was stacked up on the sidewalk next to a line of parked jeeps and trucks, and every thirty seconds another man would emerge and add to the growing pile.

 "What are they doing?"
 Cary whispered.
 "Whose house is it?"